 Cuba is very different to any country that you’ll visit.
 The biggest difference that most travellers will find is that there’s limited access to the internet.
-That means you need to prepare a few things before you arrive in the country.
+That means you need to prepare a few things before you arrive in the country and we’ve put them into our travel guides for Cuba guide.
 Here are our 11 things to do BEFORE you arrive in Cuba.

 What's in This Article?